Dhruv88/Dhruv88.github.io/_paper-reviews/paper-review-1.md

 * In terms of parameter synchronization, we use synchronous SGD to update dense model parameters.
-* Concurrent updates from multiple trainers rarely result in conflicts because mini-batches from different trainers run on different embeddings Detailed Analysis of the experiments
+* Concurrent updates from multiple trainers rarely result in conflicts because mini-batches from different trainers run on different embeddings.

+Detailed Analysis of the experiments:
 ======
 Focus only on the node classification task.
 Benchmarking done on GraphSAGE model using OBGN products and papers graphs given